 Sendinblue offers an all-in-one marketing toolbox for winning multi-channel campaigns, including email and SMS marketing, Facebook ads, and powerful automation and segmentation capabilities.

 Black Friday Marketing Ideas to Get Customers Into Your Store

 Many business owners mistakenly believe that digital marketing and the in-store shopper experience are completely separate from each other.

-While it’s true that digital marketing tools like ads, social media, and email make it easy for online stores to reach out to customers and drive traffic directly to their store, you can also use them to enhance your in-store experience and vice-versa!
+While it’s true that tools like ads, social media, and email make it easy for ecommerce companies to reach out to customers and drive website traffic, digital marketing can also help enhance your in-store experience and vice-versa!